Is a House Cleaning Service Worth the Money? Or Should I do it Myself?

 If you have to spend time preparing for the cleaning person, what’s the point?

-It’s kind of like washing the dishes before you put them in the dishwasher (I know, we just can’t help ourselves 😅)—sometimes you have to clean before the cleaning person, well, cleans!
+It’s kind of like washing the dishes before you put them in the dishwasher.
+Many homeowners sometimes feel they have to clean before the cleaning person or they’re embarrassed by their current mess.
 During the time it takes to organize and prep your space, you may as well have done the full cleaning yourself.

-It’s definitely not cheap to hire out for a cleaning service, so think of what else you could be spending your money on!
-You could splurge on dinners out, fun activities, and even vacations!
+It’s definitely not cheap to hire any good house cleaning services.
+Plus, think of what you could be spending your money on instead!
+You could splurge on dinners out or even a vacation you may have had to skip in the past.
 Does the value of the cleaning person measure up to what else you could be spending the money on?

 You don’t have to worry about having a stranger in your home.

-But if you’re often on the go & would much rather spend your free time with your friends and fam, there’s no need to feel guilty about paying a little extra for a cleaning service!
+Remember that house cleaning services don’t have to be all or nothing if you’re leaning towards getting one.
+It’s totally possible to skip out on the bi-weekly visits and only use cleaners when you need to.
+Plus, if you’re often on the go and would much rather spend your free time with your friends and family, there’s no need to feel guilty about paying a little extra for a cleaning service!
 Time is money, after all. 🙃

 So if you do decide to hire a cleaning person, here are a few last tips: